Skip to content

 ...

-Each session gets a unique UUID-based filename.
-Transcripts are append-only -- events are written as they occur, so even if the agent crashes, the transcript up to that point is preserved.
+Each session gets a directory named by its UUID.
+The transcript is append-only — events are written as they occur, so even if the agent crashes, the transcript up to that point is preserved.
+Task outputs are written on task completion and their paths are recorded in the tasks.output_path column in the database.

 Event Types